"We Demand Justice!": Towards Social Context Grounding of Political Texts: Introduction

-Our empirical results demonstrate that discourse contextualization models outperform the other models in all the tasks.
-We also find that static contextualized embeddings work better than PLM-based embeddings.
-GPT-3 performs better than text baselines but worse than discourse contextualization models.
-We present an error analysis of the outputs to gain further insights.
-We describe the models in \S \ref{sec:baselines} and present the results in \S \ref{sec:results}.
+We evaluate the performance of various models, as a way to test the need for social context and compare different approaches for modeling it.
+These include pre-trained LM-based classifiers, and LLM in-context learning~\citep{gpt3,gpt-neox-20b}, which use a textual representation of the social context.
+We also adopt an existing graph-based discourse contextualization framework \citep{pujari-goldwasser-2021-understanding,feng2022political}, to explicitly model the social context needed to solve the proposed tasks.
+Our results demonstrate that the discourse contextualization models outperform other models on both tasks.
+We present an error analysis to gain further insights.
+We describe the models in \cref{sec:baselines} and the results in \cref{sec:results}.

-Our contributions can be summarized as: \begin{enumerate}[noitemsep,nolistsep] \item Defining and operationalizing the ‘Social Context Grounding’ task in political discourse \item Evaluating various stat-of-the-art context representation models on the task.
-Adopting existing discourse contextualization framework for the proposed tasks and evaluating GPT-3 in-context learning performance on the tasks \item Performing human studies to benchmark the dataset difficulty and GPT-3 generation performance comparison with human workers\footnote{Our data and code for baselines will be made available on \url{https://rajkumar-pujari.com/publications.html}} \end{enumerate}
+We also present a qualitative visualization of a political event, \textit{Brett Kavanaugh Supreme Court Nomination} (\cref{sec:event_visualization}), from target entity-sentiment perspective.
+It showcases a unique summary of the event discourse.
+We perform human evaluation on our \textit{`Vague Text Disambiguation'} dataset, and observe that humans find this task much easier than the evaluated models.
+We also present observations of human vs. LLM errors in disambiguation.
+In summary, our contributions are: \begin{enumerate}[noitemsep,nolistsep] \item Defining and operationalizing the ‘\textit{Social Context Grounding}’ task in political discourse \item Evaluating various state-of-the-art context representation models on the task.
+We adopt existing discourse contextualization framework for the proposed tasks, and evaluate GPT-3's in-context learning performance, as well. \item Performing human studies to benchmark the dataset difficulty and GPT-3 generation performance, when compared to human workers.\footnote{Our data and code is at \url{https://github.com/pujari-rajkumar/language-in-context}} \end{enumerate}